Society-In-Shadow/ExpressedRealms/documentation/cmsSections.md

 mix.
 The two existing ones as of writing are the Knowledge list and Blessings list.

 ## Codeside
-Theres a few pieces to this, most of which I don't remember off the top of my head as of writing.
+There's a few pieces to this, most of which I don't remember off the top of my head as of writing.
 Will add when I need to do this again.

 ## Database